Adldap2/Adldap2/docs/schema.md

 Adldap2 comes with an `Adldap\Schemas\ActiveDirectory` schema by default, which implements `Adldap\Contracts\Schemas\SchemaInterface`.

-You can either extend from the `ActiveDirectory` schema, or create your own and implemet the `SchemaInterface`.
+You can either extend from the `ActiveDirectory` schema, or create your own and implement the `SchemaInterface`.

+Please browse the [Schema Interface](src/Contracts/Schemas/SchemaInterface.php) to view all of the schema methods.